 This is Megan's fourth year at Lutheran High School after teaching in Roseville, Minnesota for fourteen years.
 During her years in Minnesota, she served as choreographer and assistant director.
 Some of her favorite shows to choreograph include Beauty and the Beast and Seussical.

 She is thankful the Lord gave her a love for theatre and dance along with another opportunity to help students have the unique experience that only theatre can provide.
 Megan cannot imagine January through March without the rehearsals and camaraderie that come with musical season.
-In addition to theater, Megan enjoys travel, hiking, time with family, and watching her Nebraska Cornhuskers.
+In addition to theatre, Megan enjoys travel, hiking, time with family, and watching her Nebraska Cornhuskers.